CA GROWN Blog

 We adore pears in my family-I’m guessing we could easily go through a few pounds in a day or so when they’re ripe!
 I love it when they’re so juicy that you make a huge mess while eating one. 🙂

-A favorite way to enjoy them is sliced in some crisp greens with craisins, almonds, some feta, and a sweet vinaigrette.
+A favorite way to enjoy them is sliced in some crisp greens with raisins, almonds, some feta, and a sweet vinaigrette.
 I’m hungry just thinking about it now!

 For the sweet ginger glaze, first, peel and grate some ginger-about 1 tbsp.

-Then in a bowl combine the brown sugar, honey, vanilla, and cinnamon with the ginger.
+Add the brown sugar, honey, vanilla, and cinnamon to the ginger.

 Slice into 1/4″ pieces, keeping the pear together if you wish to create the layout pictured.

-Then, on top of your thin layer of batter, arrange the pears as shown, or sprinkle them throughout the pan.
+Then, on top of your thin, set layer of batter, arrange the pears as shown, or scatter them throughout the pan.
 Either way it will taste delicious!

 Brush the sweet ginger glaze over the pears, it’s ok if it leaks off into the batter!